UKPythonAssociation/ukpa-internaldocs/source/decisions/pyconna2020.rst

 Decision
 --------

-The UKPA will request that the PyconUK Society Limited (PUKSL) directors make a payment to PyCon Namibia of 1000 GBP.
+The UKPA will request that the PyCon UK Society Limited (PUKSL) directors make a payment to PyCon Namibia of 1000 GBP.